vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL unguided - Migrate EDW to Azure SQL Data Warehouse.md

 1. Connect Power BI to your Analysis Services instance.

-2. Create a report that shows the total sales by country on map.
+2. Create a report that shows the total sales by country/region on map.

 #### Exit criteria

--   Power BI report that shows the total sales by country on a map.
+-   Power BI report that shows the total sales by country/region on a map.

 ## After the hands-on lab